 There is now also a statistics helpdesk in the same room that can help you with the modules of our faculty in the first two semesters.
-The Helpdesk Statistics is open on Tuesdays from 14:00 - 18:00. and on Thursdays from 12:00 - 14:00 (if these times change, you can read about it on our website and in our newsletter).
+In the upcoming semester (WS 25/26) the Helpdesk Statistics is open on Tuesdays from 15:00 - 17:00, on Wednesdays from 10:00 - 12:00 and on Thursdays from 10:00 - 12:00 (if these times change, you can read about it on our website and in the Moodle-room belonging to the helpdesk).
 If you have any questions about the Helpdesk Statistics, you can contact Johanna Hohmann (johanna.hohmann@tu-dortmund.de).